 Every modern diesel car sold in the EU since 2009 has a DPF or Diesel Particulate Filter.
-This is a component located in the car’s exhaust system that’s designed to remove the harmful particulate matter ‑ visible as smoke ‑ that a diesel engine produces.
+This is located in the car’s exhaust system and designed to remove the harmful particulates ‑ visible as smoke ‑ that a diesel engine produces.
+If it stops working as it should, a warning light shows on the dashboard.

-What does it mean when the DPF light is on
+What does it mean when the DPF light comes on

 The orange warning light comes on if the filter is getting clogged.
-If the filter was to get completely blocked, the red light would illuminate and the engine would eventually stop.
+If the filter becomes completely blocked, the red light would illuminate and the engine would eventually stop.

 Is it safe to drive my car with the DPF light on?

-If you ignore the light and carry on driving the car, the ECU will eventually put the car into limp home mode.
+You shouldn’t drive indefinitely with the DPF warning.
+If you simply ignore the light and carry on driving, the ECU will eventually put the car into limp home mode.
 This means you’ll notice a drop in engine power and responsiveness.
 The car may then not start until you rectify the problem.

 Read why you don’t have to warm a car up

-There are three different kinds of regeneration: forced, active and passive.
-Active regeneration is when the vehicle realises that the DPF is getting blocked.
-It can do this because sensors detect higher back pressure in the exhaust.
-It then initiates regeneration – an increase in temperature ‑ to burn the soot off and clear the filter.
+There are three different kinds of diesel particulate filter regeneration: forced, active and passive.
+Active regeneration is when the vehicle detects that the DPF is getting blocked.
+It does this because sensors detect higher back pressure in the exhaust.
+The car then initiates regeneration by itself – an increase in temperature ‑ to burn the soot off and clear the filter.

 Passive regeneration is when the car burns off the soot in the filter as a matter of course because the exhaust temperatures have reached the necessary level.